The flat-sky approximation to galaxy number counts -- redshift space correlation function: Acknowledgments

 \section{Acknowledgments}

-The author wishes to thank Johannes Trost for his help~\cite{366191} in finding a solution to the density-lensing integral~\eqref{eq:flatsky_density_lensing}, Tamara Radan for her help with the manuscript, and Ruth Durrer and William Matthewson for insightful discussions.
+The author wishes to thank Johannes Trost for his help~\cite{366191} in finding a solution to the density-lensing integral~\eqref{eq:flatsky_density_lensing}, Tamara Radan for her help with the manuscript, Ruth Durrer and William Matthewson for insightful discussions, and the anonymous referee for various comments.
+This work is supported by the Swiss National Science Foundation.